-Apple Inc. the American multinational technology company headquartered in Cupertino, needs no introduction.
-There had been many rumors about the iPhone 8 just months after launch of the iPhone 7 and the 7 Plus last year claiming many high end facts. it seems iPhone 8 has been the most rumored and worst guarded smartphone of Apple with rumours nearly everywhere.
+Apple Inc. the American multinational technology company headquartered in Cupertino needs no introduction.
+There had been many rumours about the iPhone 8 just months after the launch of the iPhone 7 and the 7 Plus last year claiming many high-end facts. it seems iPhone 8 has been the most rumoured and worst-guarded smartphone of Apple with rumours nearly everywhere.

-The picture claims that Apple will ship the iPhone 8 with a vertical dual camera setup, one telephoto lens and other a normal wide angle lens, a change from the horizontal setup last year in the iPhone 7 plus.
-The huge “Black Patch” as seen in the middle means that this time, yes finally Apple will provide “Wireless Charging” support to its device, which the users were waiting for a long time as other OEMs like Samsung has already implemented it in their smartphones and has been a huge hit.
+The picture claims that Apple will ship the iPhone 8 with a vertical dual camera setup, one telephoto lens and another a normal wide angle lens, a change from the horizontal setup last year in the iPhone 7 plus.
+The huge “Black Patch” as seen in the middle means that this time, yes finally Apple will provide “Wireless Charging” support to its device, which the users were waiting for a long time as other OEMs like Samsung have already implemented it in their smartphones and has been a huge hit.